 Posted by Gary Furr

-[Now it has been ten years since I first published this piece.
-It remains, by far, the most read piece I have ever written on here, not because of any brilliance on my part, but because of the solemnity of the event and the somber reality of loss.
+[Now it has been many years since I first published this piece.
+It remains one of the most read pieces I have ever written on here, not because of any brilliance on my part, but because of the solemnity of the event and the somber reality of loss.
 Since the original 9-11, the world has only underlined the pain, conflict and brokenness embodied in that day.
-Walter Brueggemann once wrote that before Israel in ancient times could hear God’s word, they had to grieve in order to understand what they had lost.
+Walter Brueggemann once wrote that before Israel in ancient times could hear God’s word of hope they had to grieve in order to understand what they had lost.
 Forgetting 9-11 dishonors that day.
-It was a terrible day, not in the way the deluded anarchists intended, but a day that caused the world to stop and consider itself.
+It was a terrible day, not in the way the deluded anarchists intended, but a day that caused the world to stop and reconsider itself.
 We should never forget the dead, one or three thousand.
 They have much to tell us, if we will listen.
 I hope this might speak to you, to all of us, as we remember today.
-Perhaps, also, in this moment when the Gulf coast is reeling from two batterings by hurricanes and humankind has been humbled before it that we might reconsider whether we can afford to be one anothers’ worst enemies much longer.]
+I have edited the original to a shorter version, but it is important to me to remember.]

-In 2009, I saw Washington, D.C. for the first time in my life (I know, how DID it take so long!).
+In 2009, I saw Washington, D.C. for the first time in my life.
 I was truly inspired by the experience.
-In these cynical times, it is hard to find places to connect to a larger sense of e pluribus unum anymore, butlooking at the Lincoln Memorial , close to the spot where Martin Luther King called us to our better selves, I felt something powerful in my heart.
+In these cynical times, it is hard to find places to connect to a larger sense of e pluribus unum anymore, but looking at the Lincoln Memorial , close to the spot where Martin Luther King called us to our better selves, I felt something powerful in my heart.
 I looked up at the tragic, larger than life statue of President Lincoln, and read the two inscriptions on either side of him—one of the Gettysburg Address and the other the Second Inaugural Address.
 I felt a sense of the “hallowed,” one of the few spaces where I have seen public and religious come near one another without either losing itself.

-There is another place to go—and it is remembering.
+Remembering matters, but it also shifts and changes with the years.
 Remembering in the sense I speak is not sugarcoating or forgetting the pain, but neither do we let the loss become the entire narrative of a lost life.
 If there is value in living with the end of our lives in view, it is also necessary that we not merely remember lives by the way they ended.

 We do not have forever freeze the dead of 9-11 in those burning buildings, or falling to their deaths, or the horror of crashing planes.
 To do so is to provide the psychopathic fanatics who did it their hollow little victory.
 Remembering must stretch out, farther and deeper and wider, to remember all that those 3,000 lives meant.
 Neither do we have to sink into endless rage against the sinners.
 They’re God’s problem now.
 I remember an extraordinary quote from Elie Wiesel, the Nobel prize winning writer who survived Auschwitz.
 He said something to the effect that “it is a greater sin to forget our sins than to have committed them.”
 Remembering is the path to forgiveness, ironically, not forgetting.
 Forgetting is denial and it’s not the same as choosing to relinquish our right to hold on to our resentment.